 System Parameters are those parameters that affect the recorder as a whole.
 They do not affect individual inputs or their behavior.
 System Parameters include, but are not limited to, the Unit Name and passwords.
 The ten System Parameters are defined with a single command containing multiple fields.
-A typical response to the System Parameters command is shown in the following.
+The System Parameters defined by crd14setup1.v101 are shown in the following.
 The use of each System Parameter is described in the following sections.